JohnySeven/TWatchSKDesigner/README.md

 6. Click on the "..." by the the "Binding" field, and the Binding Window will open.
 7. Click on the Signal K icon in the upper right of the Binding Window and a list of all Paths on your Server will pop up.
 8. Click on "TWatchSK.battery" in the scrollable list and click OK.
 The pop-up list will close and the Path will be displayed in the Binding Window.
-9. We could change any of the other fields that define how the data from this Path will be displayed, but for this example, we're going to change only the "Format" field, which determines how the values from the Binding will be displayed.
-Type **Battery: $$%** in that field.
-The "$$" represents the value that will come from the specified Path for this Binding (TWatchSK.battery), and the "Battery:" and "%" are just text that will display around the value.
-So the actual output will look like this: **Battery: 88%** (NOTE: If all you want to output is the value, with no other text, enter **$$** in the "Format" field.)
+9. Change the "Format" field (which determines how the values from the Binding will be displayed) to **Battery: $$%**.
+The "$$" represents the value that will come from the specified Path for this Binding (TWatchSK.battery), and the "Battery:" and "%" are text that will display around the value.
+So the actual output will look like this: **Battery: 88%**.
 10. Click on the "OK" button.
 The Binding Window will close, you'll see the Path displayed in the Edit Window, and the "Text" field will change to "Battery: --%".
-The "--" is a placeholder for where the actual data will appear.
+The "--" represents the "$$" that you entered in the "Format" field.
 11. Click on File _ Save, then "OK", to save this new View to disk.

 You should now have a View that looks like this: